-Variations of the Crown Jewel Dessert/stained glass dessert
+Variations of the Crown Jewel Dessert/broken glass dessert

 Prepare Crown Jewel Dessert, pouring mixture into 2 ladyfinger- or crumb-lined 9-inch pie pans.
 (To line pie pans with ladyfingers, use about 18 ladyfingers, split.
 Line the bottoms of the pans; then cut remaining ladyfingers in half crosswise and line the sides of the pans.)

-Prepare Crown Jewel Dessert, substituting 2 packages (3 or. each) cream cheese, beaten with 1/4 cup milk until fluffy, for the whipped topping.
+Prepare Crown Jewel Dessert, substituting 2 packages (3 oz each) cream cheese, beaten with 1/4 cup milk until fluffy, for the whipped topping.